fwa785/CarND-PID-Control-Project/README.md

 P-component won't be able to reduce cte efficiently.
 If Kp is chosen too big, the P-component will be overshoot make cte pass the target and go to the other direction.

-When I adjusted the Kp, as expecte, if Kp is too small, the car drifted off the track.
+When I adjusted the Kp, as expected, if Kp is too small, the car drifted off the track.
 If Kp is too big, the car oscilate a lot on the track and eventually ran off the track.
 With a right Kp, the car stayed on the track longer with small oscilation.